LelandAM/phase-0/week-1/my-website-1-reflection.md

 Licenses can also be important to protect programs with sensative uses or information or to generate the income needed to sustain a business or individual programmer.

 ## What concepts were solidified in the challenge?
 Did you have any "aha" moments?
 What did you struggle with?
 This exercise helped to cement my abilities working with branches and git.
 I did have several aha moments as it worked.
+I made it without any big struggles, just some flipping back through my notes.

 ## Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
 The provided link to Markdown was helpful in creating these headings